 All About the Net Investment Income Tax

 The net investment income tax, or NIIT, is an IRS tax related to the net investment income of certain individuals, estates and trusts.
 More specifically, this applies to the lesser of your net investment income or the amount by which your modified adjusted gross income (MAGI) surpasses the filing status-based thresholds the IRS imposes.
-The NIIT is set at 3.8%, and that rate is relevant for both the 2020 and 2021 tax seasons.
+The NIIT is set at 3.8% for the 2022 tax year.

 To give some background, the net investment income tax is part of the Health Care and Education Reconciliation Act of 2010.
 While the NIIT might seem out of place here, it was actually created to help fund the aforementioned healthcare reforms.
 Ultimately, the law went into effect in 2013, giving birth to the NIIT on Jan.
 1 of that year.
 Since then, millions of Americans have paid the tax.

 Who’s Subject to the Net Investment Income Tax?

 Individuals are frequent net investment income taxpayers, mostly because they represent a large portion of the investment market.
 Only U.S. citizens and resident aliens with net investment income that exceeds the MAGI thresholds in the table below need to pay the NIIT, though.
 On the other hand, non-resident aliens are not subject to this tax.
 The only exception is if they elect to be treated as a resident so they can file jointly with their U.S. citizen or resident spouse.
 Check out the exact thresholds here:

 |Net Investment Income Tax (NIIT) Thresholds|